Des terroristes à la retraite: Synopsis

-The Controversy
+Controversy

 Des terroristes à la retraite had its premiere at the Cannes Film Festival in May 1983.
 No distributor was interested in picking up the rights for a theatrical release.
-The film was ignored except by the Communist newspaper L’Humanité which denounced the film for its unflattening picture of the PCF.
-Jacques Desgraupes, the director of programing for the state-owned Antenne 2 television channel, refused to allow Des terroristes à la retraite to be aired, saying the documentary was too controversial to air in France.
+The film was ignored except by the Communist newspaper L’Humanité which denounced the film for its unflattering picture of the PCF.
+Jacques Desgraupes, the director of programming for the state-owned Antenne 2 television channel, refused to allow Des terroristes à la retraite to be aired, saying the documentary was too controversial to air in France.
 In 1984, a group of French intellectuals led by Serge Klarsfeld and the actress Simone Signoret formed a committee to pressure Antenne 2 to air the film.
-On 1 March 1984, Ivan Levaï, the director of programing at the radio station Europe 1 gave a passionate speech on the radio, demanding that Des terroristes à la retraite be aired.
-Following the lobbying, the new programing director at Antenne 2, Jean-Claude Héberlé, announced that Des terroristes à la retraite would be aired on 2 June 1985.
+On 1 March 1984, Ivan Levaï, the director of programming at the radio station Europe 1 gave a passionate speech on the radio, demanding that Des terroristes à la retraite be aired.
+Following the lobbying, the new programming director at Antenne 2, Jean-Claude Héberlé, announced that Des terroristes à la retraite would be aired on 2 June 1985.
 The announcement enraged the French Communist Party, which led a major campaign to have the “defamatory” film banned, which of course naturally increased public interest in having the film released.
-The PCF saw the film as a full frontal assault on its moral legitimacy as the self-proclaimed "le parti des 75 000 fusillés" ("the party of 75, 000 shot"-a reference to the supposed number of French Communists shot under the Occupation), and reacted with fury.
+The PCF saw the film as a full frontal assault on its moral legitimacy as the self-proclaimed "le parti des 75 000 fusillés" ("the party of 75,000 shot" - a reference to the supposed number of French Communists shot under the occupation), and reacted with fury.
 The fact that the PCF was experiencing a loss of support in the 1980s made the Communists more anxious to hold on to their image as the most heroic Resistance fighters, and several Communist leaders seemed to have believed that the film was made with the intention of damaging their chances at the polls.

-In response to the Communist campaign, Héberlé asked the authority for media regulation, La Haute Autorité de l’Audiovisuel, to assess the documentary to see if was scholarly enough to be aired on French television.
-In turn, La Haute Autorité de l’Audiovisuel asked for a "Jury of Honor" made of former members of the Resistance consisting of Henri Noguères, Raymond Aubrac, Lucie Aubrac, Claude Bourdet, and Pierre Sudreau to assess the film.
+In response to the Communist campaign, Héberlé asked the authority for media regulation, La Haute Autorité de l’Audiovisuel, to assess the documentary to see if it was scholarly enough to be aired on French television.
+In turn, La Haute Autorité de l’Audiovisuel asked a "Jury of Honor" made of former members of the Resistance consisting of Henri Noguères, Raymond Aubrac, Lucie Aubrac, Claude Bourdet, and Pierre Sudreau to assess the film.
 The "Jury of Honor" in its report stated “though it is highly desirable that a film inform French of all generations about the saga of the FTP-MOI, such a film nevertheless still remains to be made”.
 The "Jury of Honor" labelled Des terroristes à la retraite "an operation of disinformation with obvious and shocking political intent".
-Lucie Aubac called the film "misery loving".
-Sudreau referred to the recent Palestinian bombings of American and Israeli targets and stated: "at the very moment when we are again talking about direct action, this broadcast legitimizes terrorist methods.”
+Lucie Aubrac called the film "misery loving".
+Sudreau referred to the recent Palestinian bombings of American and Israeli targets and stated: "At the very moment when we are again talking about direct action, this broadcast legitimizes terrorist methods.”
 Bourdet called the film "racist and anti-Semitic".